lfenergyarchitecturemodel/lfenergyfunctionalarchitecturemodel/README.md

 Please read [CONTRIBUTING.md](https://github.com/lfenergyarchitecturemodel/.github/blob/main/CONTRIBUTING.md) for details on the process for submitting pull requests to us.

 ## Contact
-Please read [SUPPORT.md](https://github.com/lfenergyarchitecturemodel/.github/blob/main/SUPPORT.md) for how to connect and get into contact with the lfenergyarchitecturemodel project
+Please read [SUPPORT.md](https://github.com/lfenergyarchitecturemodel/.github/blob/main/SUPPORT.md) for how to connect and get into contact with the lfenergyarchitecturemodel project.